bostick/tabit-file-format/description/tabit-file-format-description.md

 ## Example: Twinkle Twinkle Little Star

-Here is a disection of an example file of Twinkle Twinkle Little Star.
+Here is a dissection of an example file of Twinkle Twinkle Little Star.

 ![twinkle](twinkle.png)